My husband and I have been attending an evening class at our church.

 Clever human wisdom?
 Books and blogs?
 Our own tips and past proven methods?

-Or have we allowed the idol of self – what we want, what we fear, what we crave – to become god in marriage?
-(Click to tweet, Thanks)
+Has the idol of self – what we want, what we fear, what we crave – become god in marriage?

 Have we made the pursuit of happiness and love in marriage a priority over obedience and an honest relationship with God?